 With a rural location, Emporia State University boasts a scenic 212-acre campus.
 The public college has recently undergone a major overhaul with over 1,000 classes being switched to online delivery.
 The college has recently added more accelerated degree options, hybrid format degrees, and certification programs.
 The school boasts small class sizes and high retention rates.

 9. Nova Southeastern University

 At Nova Southeastern University, a Master of Science in Criminal Justice is available with a specialization in Investigative Forensic Technology.
 A total of 30 credits are needed for graduation with classes included such as criminal law, legal research, behavioral analysis, and forensic psychology.
-Nova Southeastern University has a high post-graduation job placement rate with graduates securing positions within the field of law enforcement at the local, state, and federal level.
+Nova Southeastern University has a high post-graduation job placement rate with graduates securing positions within the field of law enforcement at the local, state, and federal levels.

 Nova Southeastern University consists of a small, private campus in South Florida.
 The college is affiliated with the Roman Catholic Church and includes a religious learning element within numerous majors.
 The college has a Dual Admission program that permits a student to apply to the college’s undergraduate and graduate school simultaneously.
 Popular major choices among students include health professions, business, computer science, and psychology.